Skip to content

 Stop right there.

 No relevant internship is not a disqualifier for deferred MBA programs.
-It is a narrative challenge — and narrative challenges are solvable.
+It is a narrative challenge, and narrative challenges are solvable.
 I've worked with students who had zero traditional internships and still got into top programs.
 What they all had in common wasn't a resume full of brand names.
 It was a story that held together under pressure.

-What "Relevant Internship" Actually Means to Adcoms
+What Does "Relevant Internship" Actually Mean to Adcoms

 Here is the honest truth: admissions committees are not checking boxes labeled "finance internship" or "consulting internship."
 They are trying to understand who you are, what you have done with your time, and whether the MBA fits logically into your trajectory.